ironhead-io/fw/README.md

 Note that connections both coming from inside and outside of the firewall will be able to access services on the ports specified.

+## Future Steps

+This is a pretty simple script and is best used by someone who wants a set it and forget it kind of server.
+For the majority of my web projects this is the most I need to get things done.
+In the future, I'd like to add support for sysV (init script-based) systems.